 Size: 11.5 x 7.93 x 0.36 inches (292.10 x 201.42 x 8.4mm; W x D x H)

-Just like last time, the same all-magnesium, uni-body casing is still here, though the 'Surface' logo has been replaced with Microsoft's new logo in chrome.
+Just like last time, the same all-magnesium, unibody casing is still here, though the 'Surface' logo has been swapped in for Microsoft's new logo in chrome.

-Microsoft managed to up the device's screen size by a few hairs, from a straight 12 inches to this year's 12.3 inches, without affecting its footprint at all.
-In fact, the firm shaved more than half a millimeter off of its thickness, from 9.1mm to 8.4mm – all while fitting full-fat mobile processors.
+Microsoft increased the Surface Pro 4’s display size by a few hairs, from 12 inches to 12.3 inches, doing so without compromising on the device’s footprint.
+On the contrary, the company shaved more than half a millimeter off of its thickness, from 9.1mm to 8.4mm – all while fitting it with full-fat mobile U-series chips.

-As for how this was done, the capacitive Windows button said goodbye, thus the extra room for that three tenths of an inch in the display.
+As for how this was achieved, the device bid the capacitive Windows button goodbye, which accounts for the extra room and that three-tenths of an inch in the display.

-Then, Microsoft brought the screen's optical stack – the series of sensors, diodes and pixels beneath the glass – even closer to the glass now, a key point of Microsoft's trademarked PixelSense screen technology.
+Microsoft also brought the screen's optical stack – the series of sensors, diodes and pixels underneath the glass – even closer to the glass now, a key point of Microsoft's trademarked PixelSense screen technology.

-The display is thus incredibly responsive to touch, and the further sensitivity it brings to the stylus experience is huge.
-In tandem with the improved Surface Pen, the screen detects 1,024 levels of pressure, even during a single stroke.
+The display is exceptionally responsive to touch, and the further sensitivity it brings to the stylus experience is massive.
+Alongside the enhanced Surface Pen, the screen senses 1,024 levels of pressure, even during a single stroke.

-More importantly, the new screen proves to be way more luminous and more color accurate than the Surface Pro 3 display at all brightness levels.
-This is obviously going to be a pretty big deal for any designers or artists that are looking to upgrade from the Wacom tablet and calibrated monitor combo.
+More notably, the new screen proves to be way more luminous and more color accurate than the Surface Pro 3 display at all brightness levels.
+This is understandably going to be a pretty big deal for any designers or artists who want to upgrade from the Wacom tablet and calibrated monitor combo.

-For the rest of us, this means more realistic-looking movies and more vibrant photos and games.
-That's despite even thicker black bars sandwiching your favorite films in 16:9 – and even more so for those in 21:9, or widescreen format, thanks to the 3:2 aspect ratio that remains from last generation.
+As for the rest of us, this means more realistic-looking movies, as well as more vibrant photos and games.
+That's despite even thicker black bars sandwiching your favorite films in 16:9 – and even more so for those in 21:9, or widescreen format, thanks to the 3:2 aspect ratio it’s kept from the previous generation.

-It's a fair concern for folks that watch plenty of movies and TV on a tablet.
-But fear not, workers, for you're the very reason Microsoft made this decision.
-The 3:2 aspect ratio is a middle ground between 16:9 and 4:3 that is ideal for both photo and design or drafting work, wherein 3:2 is much more common, as well as getting computational work done, given the extra vertical space.
+It's a fair concern for folks who watch plenty of movies and TV on a tablet.
+Fear not, however, workers, as you're the very reason Microsoft made this move.
+The 3:2 aspect ratio is a middle ground between 16:9 and 4:3 that is perfect for both photo and design or drafting work, wherein 3:2 is much more common, as well as getting computational work done, given the extra vertical space.